Shaghas1/AMDM/README.md

 3. Output would be the textfiles containing clusters and the value of the objective function

 Python Notebook:
-THe current exploration is done for graph ca-GrQc.txt.
+The current exploration is done for graph ca-GrQc.txt.
 In order to see the outputs of other graphs, please change f_name in loading graph section.